bakamarudasi/monster_rpg_project/backend/README/README_EN.md

   where you left off.

 ## Saving
-The game saves player data to `monster_rpg_save.db`.
+The game saves player data to `monster_rpg_save.db` by default.
+You can override the filename by setting the `MONSTER_RPG_DB` environment variable.
 Monster HP/MP values now persist across sessions.
 If you upgrade the game, run `python -m monster_rpg.database_setup` again (or call `database_setup.initialize_database()` in code) to add any new columns and tables, such as the HP/MP fields or the `exploration_progress` table, to